 Given that the price of electricity has a significant impact on the ultimate economics and profitability of crypto asset mining, we believe long-term value is enabled primarily by the reduction of power costs and securing environmentally-beneficial power generation assets.
 Our miners are powered by the electricity produced by our own assets.
-As detailed in the chart below, we expect to be able to generate power for approximately \$18 per MWh at our Scrubgrass Plant at full capacity, which implies a cost to mine of less than \$3,000 per Bitcoin equivalent with latest-generation miners and assuming a network hashrate of 150 EH/s.
-We consider latest-generation miners to be miners with hashrate capacity of 90 TH/s and wattage of 3,400 watts.
-These estimated costs include the RECs and waste coal tax credits we currently receive.
-Should these credits be discontinued, our estimated cost to generate power would increase to approximately \$37 per MWh, which would imply a cost to mine of approximately \$5,700 per Bitcoin equivalent.
+Through our ownership of the Scrubgrass Plant and other sources of income (including power purchase agreements with third party miners and, in certain circumstances, the sale of beneficial use ash), we are able to achieve low capital cost, resulting in an estimated cost to mine of approximately \$2,500 per Bitcoin equivalent.
+Due in part to our low variable cost, we expect to be able to generate power for approximately \$19 per MWh at our Scrubgrass Plant at full capacity.
 This contributes to our value creation strategy, which is based on four concepts: (i) securing and operating low-cost, environmentally-beneficial energy assets, (ii) protecting operational profitability and efficiently managing risk across different pricing environments, (iii) optimizing returns over invested capital through strategic and innovative sourcing of power and mining equipment (including through partnerships with suppliers) and (iv) potentially extending the economic life of our equipment through the use of low cost of power.

-The chart below shows an estimate of the components of our net cost of power for the second half of 2021 and a comparison to our peers' cost of power.3
+The chart below shows an estimate for the fourth quarter of 2021 of the components of our net cost of power and a comparison to our peers' cost of power.